Lotka-Volterra Prizes for Best Student Presentations in Theoretical Ecology

 To be considered for this award, prospective candidates must notify an officer of the Theoretical Ecology Section by July 15, 2014, providing the following information:

 Time/Date/Place of presentation/poster:

-Please provide this information by email to katia DOT koelle AT duke DOT edu, and include 'Lotka-Volterra Award' in the subject line.
+Please provide this information by email to Marissa Baskett (mlbaskett (at) ucdavis.edu), and include 'Lotka-Volterra Award' in the subject line.

 Lotka Award for Best Poster: